manhducdo/manhducdo/README.md

 ## 🧠 About Me

-I'm a passionate frontend developer with over **4 years of experience** in modern web development.
+I'm a passionate Fron-tend Developer with 5 years of experience** in modern web development.
 I specialize in crafting responsive, high-performance UIs — especially in **blockchain-based platforms**.

 💼 I'm currently building Web3 products like **DEXs**, **on-chain analytics**, and **cross-chain tools** using:

 > `React`, `Next.js`, `Redux`, `TailwindCSS`, `Web3.js`

-I'm on a mission to become a **Senior Frontend Engineer**, and also love exploring backend with `Node.js` and `NestJS`.
+I'm on a mission to become a **Senior Frontend Engineer**, and also love exploring Back-end with `Node.js` and `NestJS`.

 ---